Autumn Leaves (Chris Brown song): Reception

 "Autumn Leaves" received critical acclaim from music critics.
 Complex called the track "solemn", writing that "Brown examines a fleeting love with splendid gloominess".
 The A.V.
 Club wrote that the song is an example of X "[giving] itself over to deeper emotions in its second half".
 Miranda J. of XXL gave a positive review saying that "the chemistry between the two on the track is undeniable", calling Lamar's part "the best rap verse on the album".
 Brad Wete of Billboard found "Autumn Leaves" to be part of Brown's vulnerable side of his discography.
 Slant Magazines Alexa Camp described its lyrical content as "soul-baring".

 Music video

-The music video for the song was released on January 22, 2015, and was directed by Colin Tilley.
+The music video for the song, filmed in late August 2013, was released on January 22, 2015, and was directed by Colin Tilley.
 The video is "samurai-themed", and was filmed in a lush rainforest in Hawaii, showcasing cherry blossoms and Buddha statues.
 In the video Brown appears dressed as a samurai, crossing paths with his beloved, played by the singer's ex-girlfriend, Karrueche Tran.
 Kendrick Lamar does not appear in the video.